Washington Electric Coop Community Fund Flood Relief

 Thank you for considering Washington Electric Cooperative, Inc.’s (WEC) Community Fund as an avenue of financial support for community-driven needs.
 In conformance with the seventh Cooperative principle of “Concern for the Community”, WEC supports activities of worthwhile non-profit, charitable agencies, educational institutions, and other community organizations whose activities and services enhance the well-being of our members and the communities in which they live.

-Community Fund grants are awarded every few months upon careful consideration by the Community Fund Committee.
+Community Fund donations are awarded quarterly upon careful consideration by the Community Fund Committee.
 If your request is time-sensitive, be sure to include the date by which you would prefer to receive a donation, and we will do our best to accommodate it.
-We request that donations are used, to the best of an organization's abilities, for the benefit of the residents of the 41 towns WEC serves.
+We request that donations are used, to the best of an organization's abilities, for the benefit of the residents of the 41 towns WEC serves (see below).
 For a full list of organizations WEC donated to over the last year, please see the July issue of our newsletter, Co-op Currents.

 How to Request a Donation